OFO's Email Listservs: Ontbirds and Birdnews

 Birdnews is intended as a quick and convenient way to share birding news, announcements, and reports of interest to Ontario birders.
 Ontbirds is reserved for provincially rare bird sightings.

-Please clear your message with the Birdnews Moderators before posting announcements or information from organizations or private companies.
+You must email the Birdnews Moderators to clear your message with them before posting announcements or information from organizations or private companies.
+Such posts (unless time sensitive) will be held for posting on Tuesdays only.
 Solicitations or product advertisements are not allowed.

 Examples of acceptable messages include: